aio-libs/aiocache/README.rst

 - **backends**: Allow you specify which backend you want to use for your cache.
 Currently supporting: SimpleMemoryCache, RedisCache using aioredis_ and MemCache using aiomcache_.
 - **serializers**: Serialize and deserialize the data between your code and the backends.
 This allows you to save any Python object into your cache.
 Currently supporting: DefaultSerializer, PickleSerializer, JsonSerializer.
 - **plugins**: Implement a hooks system that allows to execute extra behavior before and after of each command.

+ If you are missing an implementation of backend, serializer or plugin you think it could be interesting for the package, do not hesitate to open a new issue.

 .. image:: docs/images/architecture.png
   :align: center